V-Mayya/V-Mayya/README.md

 ---

-- I have experience with: **•Python •R •SQL •STATA •HTML&CSS •Javascript •Tableau**
+- I have experience with:

 <br>